In cooperation with the Bruno Kessler Foundation - FBK (as per par. 2 of art. 2 of DM 45/2013).

-The ‘Industrial Innovation Doctoral Programme’ is an interdisciplinary programme of the University of Trento, and in particular of the Information Engineering and Computer Science (DISI) and the Industrial Engineering (DII) Departments in collaboration with the Economics and Management Department (DEM), and the Fondazione Bruno Kessler (FBK).
+The ‘Industrial Innovation Doctoral Programme’ is an interdisciplinary programme of the University of Trento, and in particular of the Information Engineering and Computer Science (DISI) and the Industrial Engineering (DII) Departments in collaboration with the Economics and Management Department (DEM), the Civil, Environmental and Mechanical Engineering Department (DICAM), the Physics Department,and the Fondazione Bruno Kessler (FBK).
 Companies are key players of the programme involved in both the design of the educational path and in the doctoral positions activation.

 The aim of this doctoral school is to train experts on technological innovation that will get access to managerial positions within the industrial environment.
 With this training, students will get both technical and scientific specialisation on the Industry 4.0 scenarios and soft skills on innovation management.

 On the basis of the Industry 4.0 approach and with the aim to foster industrial innovation, this Doctoral School provides scientific-technical training on enabling technologies such as advanced materials (nanotechnology, graphene), advanced process technologies (robotics, mechatronics, additive manufacturing) and digital technologies (5G, Internet of Things, Artificial Intelligence, Quantum Computing) applied on industrial domains as Smart Cities and Communities, Health, Wellbeing, and Active Aging, Smart Factory, Smart Energy Systems, Automotive, Cybersecurity, Digital Agriculture.